LoRDzAlex/LoRDzAlex/README.md

 - 👋 Hi, I’m @LoRDzAlex or just Alex
 - 👀 I'm currently an computer science student
-- 🌱 I'll try to learn coding languages
+- 🌱 I'm learning daily new things about coding and scripting, that's also where i want to improve on.

 <!---
 LoRDzAlex/LoRDzAlex is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.